LottieFiles/test-files/Readme.md

 to compare renders.

+### AE script

+To export everything needed for a test file you can install `./tools/Test File Export.jsx` in the After Effects ScriptUI folder.
+Once installed, restart after effects and the you can toggle the panel from the _Window_ menu.

+In order to export PNG, you need to update the AE _Lossless_ template to export as "PNG Sequence" "RGB + Alpha".

+In the panel you can find a text box used to debug values, and the export button.
+Clicking on _Export_ will save a bunch of files based on the ticked checkboxes.
+If the project has not been saved, you'll be prompted to select the file, otherwise it will use the current project file name.

+You will need to create the metadata file by other means.

+### `add-file` script

+This script will copy all the matching files in a directory, this is ueseful if you have a test file set up somewhere and you want to import it.
+It will also generate a basic metadata file.

+Note that this script expect a single test file in the given directory.

+### Verifying the new example

+Always call `./tools/verify-examples` after adding some example, as this will highlight missing files and other problems.

+Ideally also run a render and report to check the new test files work as intended.

 Tools
 -----

-`./tools/verify-examples` shows a table with all the examples, you should invoke after adding new examples `./tools/render` will use the given parameter to invoke scripts that render PNGs given a JSON `./tools/report` will generate a JSON file reporting on the status of a directory containing renders to examine.
+`./tools/add-file` imports a test and generates its metadata `./tools/verify-examples` shows a table with all the examples, you should invoke after adding new examples `./tools/render` uses the given parameter to invoke scripts that render PNGs given a JSON `./tools/report` generates a JSON file reporting on the status of a directory containing renders to examine `./tools/render-report` shorthand script to call `render` and `report` with some sensible defaults

 ### Render Sets